The Best Album Titles Of The 1980s

 And guess what – they are back among us again.
 They released a superb comeback album in 2015, Citizen Zombie, and have played live fairly regularly since 2011.
 It’s a pleasure to report that the rage and weirdness are very much still there.

 But back to ‘Where There’s A Will’.
-This recently unearthed clip has become a favourite of mine (I love the studious Belgian host attempting to make some sense of this insanity), an antidote for anaemic, safe music everywhere.
+This recently unearthed clip has become a favourite (I love the studious Belgian host attempting to make some sense of this insanity), an antidote for anaemic, safe music everywhere.
 Not even Chris Morris could have come up with anything more grippingly bizarre.

 For much more about The Pop Group and early ’80s music, check out Simon Reynolds’ excellent ‘Rip It Up And Start Again‘.